AllEars’ Parents’ Guide to Walt Disney World’s EPCOT with Kids

 For answers to Frequently Asked Questions about character meet-and-greets at Walt Disney World, click here!

-Epcot Forever is the nighttime show over World Showcase Lagoon.
+Harmonious is the nighttime show over World Showcase Lagoon.
 To get a front row view of this show, plan to stake out a spot 30-60 minutes before the show.
-In a pinch, you can see the show from a distance in Future World (which will give you a leg up when heading for the buses after the show).
+In a pinch, you can see the show from a distance in World Celebration (which will give you a leg up when heading for the buses after the show).